dipendrachaudhary/terratest-demo/README.md

-Print Hello World in terratest
+Terraform apply and destroy using terratest